 This is the first entry in the DANTE Project’s efforts to demonstrate modern analytical techniques through replication, and develop a set of generalized R functions to make these analyses more accessible.
 Over the course of multiple vignettes, I will attempt to reverse engineer Missirian and Schenkler’s 2017 fantastic recent publication paper examining European asylum applications in response to temperature fluctuations in non-OECD countries during 2000–2014.
-This is a well received Nature paper, which according to Google Scholar has nearly 100 citations since its release.
-As with most Nature and PNAS submissions, a detailed supplementary materials section accompanies the truncated featured manuscript.
+This is a well received Science paper, which according to Google Scholar has nearly 100 citations since its release.
+As with most Science, Nature, and PNAS submissions, a detailed supplementary materials section accompanies the truncated featured manuscript.

 My intent is to make high impact research more accessible to researchers just starting, or intimidated by modern quantitative techniques.
 Moreover, I hope to demonstrate the difficulty in replicating modern publications even when presented with detailed supplementary materials.
 The methods and supplementary materials provided for this publication are detailed in comparison to many peer-reviewed publications.
 I started by thoroughly reviewing the methods and supplementary materials.
 After reviewing these materials and planning an analytical workflow to mimic the manuscript, I was left with several questions regarding their data processing and statistical modeling.

 Why was Monfreda and Ramunkutty cropping data used over more recent data from MapSPAM; presumably to maintain congruency with cropping calendar data that is not provided by MapSPAM?